dgraph-io/dgraph/wiki/content/deploy/kubernetes.md

 ##### LoadBalancer (Private Internal Network)

 An external load balancer can be configured to face internally to a private subnet rather the public Internet.
-This way it can be accessed securely by clients clients on the same network, or through a VPN or a jump server.
+This way it can be accessed securely by clients on the same network, or through a VPN or a jump server.
 In Kubernetes, this is often configured through service annotations by the provider.
 Here's a small list of  of annotations:

 |Provider    | Documentation Reference   | Annotation |
 |------------|---------------------------|------------|
 |AWS         |[Amazon EKS: Load Balancing](https://docs.aws.amazon.com/eks/latest/userguide/load-balancing.html)|`service.beta.kubernetes.io/aws-load-balancer-internal: "true"`|
 |Azure       |[AKS: Internal Load Balancer](https://docs.microsoft.com/azure/aks/internal-lb)|`service.beta.kubernetes.io/azure-load-balancer-internal: "true"`|
 |Google Cloud|[GKE: Internal Load Balancing](https://cloud.google.com/kubernetes-engine/docs/how-to/internal-load-balancing)|`cloud.google.com/load-balancer-type: "Internal"`|

 As an example, using Amazon [EKS](https://aws.amazon.com/eks/) as the provider, you could create a Helm chart configuration values like this below: